 1. Fractionated Coconut Oil (Cocos nucifera): It is an edible oil with a great skin-penetrating effect and is derived from the mature meat of coconut (2).
 Coconut oil has fatty acids and polyphenols in its unrefined, natural form that nourish the skin (3).
 However, it becomes viable as a carrier oil when its thick fatty acid chains are separated through fractionation.

 2. Sweet Almond Oil (Oleum amygdalae): This edible oil, derived by crushing mature almond kernels, is light in consistency but has a strong nutty aroma.
-It also works wonders as a massage and carrier oil in aromatherapy and in manufacturing soaps, bath oils, and more (4).
+It also works wonders as a carrier and massage oil in aromatherapy and in manufacturing soaps, bath oils, and more (4).

-Almond oil also has moisturizing and emollient properties.
-It has historically been used to treat dry skin conditions like eczema and psoriasis.
+Almond oil also has moisturizing and emollienti XAn agent or substance that hydrates the skin by forming a protective barrier and trapping moisture in the skin. properties.
+It has historically been used to treat dry skin conditions like eczema and psoriasisi XA chronic skin condition that causes itchy skin, rashes, and scaly patches, which can be triggered by an infection, cold, or stress. .
 Anecdotal evidence also suggests that this oil helps reduce post-operative scars besides improving complexion (5).

 3. Jojoba Oil (Simmondsia chinensis): Jojoba oil, as both carrier and essential oil, has many benefits.
 Jojoba plants produce wax (mostly in seeds) in large amounts.
 Hence, the oil contains almost 98% pure waxes (mainly wax esters and a few free fatty acids, alcohols, and hydrocarbons).
 These wax esters have many applications in dermatology (6).